fluree/docs.flur.ee/src/content/previousVersions/091/full.md

 - Scale-out reads, by separating eventually consistent query engines from the core blockchain transactor.
 Queries can optionally force consistency to a specific point-in-time or block.
 - Point-in-time queries (in other words, time-travel), allowing you to query the same information at different points in time
 - When leveraging Fluree's cloud-hosted private consensus, there is zero management overhead.
 Federated and fully decentralized consensus modes are in development.
-- FlureeDB will be open source as we move forward in development.
+- Fluree will be open source as we move forward in development.

-## Standalone FlureeDB
+## Standalone Fluree

-To launch the standalone version of FlureeDB, download and unzip the [latest version of FlureeDB](#https://flur.ee/).
+To launch the standalone version of Fluree, download and unzip the [latest version of Fluree](#https://flur.ee/).
 The contents of the folder are as follows:

-* flureeDB_transactor.sh - Shell script to launch FlureeDB.
+* flureeDB_transactor.sh - Shell script to launch Fluree.
-* flureeDB.jar - FlureeDB packaged into a JAR file.
+* flureeDB.jar - Fluree packaged into a JAR file.
-* flureeDB.properties - File that specifies the customizeable FlureeDB properties.
+* flureeDB.properties - File that specifies the customizeable Fluree properties.
 * Version - The version number.

 ### Setting the DB Configuration Options